ceejbot/economics-of-package-management/slides.md

 # [fit] the centralized registry is __expensive__

 ^ The public registry — the place where all your packages are indexed and stored— that’s the part you care about.
 That’s the part that is an enormous drain on npm’s budget _and_ simultaneously its value to investors.
 It controls all Javascript development, because all Javascript development proxies through it willingly.
 That data — the data gathered from your usage of it— is the valuable part.
-Every package-lock file npm has ever seen is sitting in an s3 bucket somewhere, chock-full of interesting data nuggets about what you've been up to.
+Every time you run an audit, npm gets a look at your package-lock file, chock-full of interesting data nuggets about what you've been up to.
 It’s also a perverse incentive influencing API design.
 The company has no incentive to reduce the number of times a client has to phone home when installing, because those calls homeward generate valuable data.

 ^ The registry is a drain on npm.
 The work of keeping up with continuous near-exponential growth is itself continuous.
 During my time there this work occupied most of a very tiny engineering team. npm has managed to keep the free Javascript flowing to you, but hasn't managed to make a profit with its products.
 Eventually the VC were going to lose patience.
 And here we are.